micmejia/bible-dump/AMPC/Proverbs/Prov 26.md

-He who sends a message by the hand of a [^a]fool cuts off the feet [of satisfactory delivery] and drinks the damage.
+He who sends a message by the hand of a fool cuts off the feet [of satisfactory delivery] and drinks the damage.